rampeer/rampeer.github.io/_posts/2019-06-13-keras-pain.markdown

 ```

+The script gives "OK" each time it is run, which means PyTorch gives consistent results.

 It seems that these flags work.
 In fact, for me, setting `benchmark = False` is enough to get consistent results.

-The script gives "OK" each time it is run, which means pytorch gives consistent results.

 But wait!
-There are speculations that these variables affect some session-wide variables, so setting them in pytorch
+There are speculations that these variables affect some session-wide variables, so setting them in PyTorch
 will affect Keras.
 This way, we can make use of these flags AND use Keras to write models.
 Let's check it out.

 ```python